Open or edit a CSV file

 When you are done viewing or editing your CSV file in Google Sheets, you can export it as a .csv file to your computer.

-From your CSV spreadsheet page, go to File > Download as > Comma-separated values (.csv, current sheet):
+- From your CSV spreadsheet page, go to File > Download > Comma-separated values (.csv, current sheet).

-Your CSV file will appear in your downloads folder.
+Your CSV file is exported to your downloads folder.